We have special sample lectures from our faculties throughout the day. Learn what makes our staff passionate about what they teach.

 Associate Professor Susan Ballard, Wellington Faculty of Humanities and Social Sciences

 Art has always reflected the world around us.
 This lecture introduces some artworks that help us understand how humans have engaged with the changing environment of the planet.
 We learn about artworks as they tell stories of survival, ecology, fear, and hope.

-Associate Professor Ian Welch and Simon McCallum, Wellington Faculty of Engineering
+Associate Professor Ian Welch, Wellington Faculty of Engineering

 9.15–10 am, COLT122, Cotton building, Kelburn campus

 Everyone seems to be talking about cryptocurrencies, blockchain and NFTs.
 This lecture introduces these concepts and how people are making money off them.
 We will also learn about the dark sides of these technologies such as speculative bubbles, energy use and scams.